lucianghinda/allaboutcoding/clmaslqfa000l08l2cl616f0j.md

 I already had a good idea of what to look for thus, it was easy to know when a result was what I expected and when it was not

 The changes that I made were small thus, it was easy to assess the code.

+## Update

+In a previous version of this article, I was evaluating the response from GPT-4 which recommends using `h` to escape the HTML output when using in ERB as correct.
+[Xavier Noria](https://hashref.com) pointed out that it is not needed to use `h` as Rails ERB `<%=` is escaping HTML output by default.
+I confirmed this by testing and also found the [changelog that mentions this since Rails 3.0](https://guides.rubyonrails.org/3_0_release_notes.html#other-changes).

 ---